SAGEM: Growth in telecommunications

 Its focus on research helped SAGEM respond to the arrival of fax machines, which originated in Japan and brought an abrupt end to the monopoly of the costly telex machine.
 Rather than responding with the costly development of its own product to challenge this new technology, while eager to maintain its prominent position in the telecommunications sector, SAGEM adopted another approach by negotiating a distribution agreement with Japanese electronics business Murata.
 Under this deal, SAGEM marketed several of Murata's fax machines in Europe, and adapted these machines to the requirements of the European market.
 It used the distribution arrangement to assist development of SAGEM's own fax machine technology and subsequently entered the market with its own products.

 During 1985, Robert Labarre was in the process of transferring control of SAGEM to Pierre Faurre following a management buyout.
 Seeing the potential of the telecommunications sector, Faurre reshaped SAGEM into one of Europe's leading high-technology specialists.
-This shift was motivated by declining defence budgets across Europe and the Soviet Union's liberalisation, making involvement in the defence sector less attractive.
+This shift was motivated by declining defence budgets across Europe and the disintegration of the Soviet Union, making involvement in the defence sector less attractive.
 During the late 1980s, the firm released several innovations in the fax machine market, including the first machine capable of printing on standard paper (instead of expensive thermal paper) and the first home consumer units.
 During this era, SAGEM experienced rising sales, topping the FFr 10 billion mark in 1990.
 Communications products comprised a growing share of the company's revenues over the defense sector.